czephyr/deploy_ml_hackaton/README.md

 ![demo](https://github.com/czephyr/dse_hackaton/blob/master/demo.jpg?raw=true)

 ### Improvement
-A possible improvement was only conceptually explored due to the one-day time contraint the team set.
+A possible improvement was only conceptually explored due to the one-day time constraint the team set.
-In this improvement the problem of monitoring the continuos performance of the model on user input gets addressed, by adding a CloudSQL database, on which inputs and predictions are get saved to be assessed in a later moment.
+In this improvement the problem of monitoring the continuous performance of the model on user input gets addressed;
+we added a CloudSQL database, on which inputs and predictions are get saved to be assessed in a later moment.
 ![improv](https://github.com/czephyr/dse_hackaton/blob/master/improvement.png?raw=true)